-Our sedation dentists understand their needs and provide the most congenial environment for their treatment.
+Our sedation dentists understand their needs and provide a friendly, relaxing environment for their treatment.

-Everyone has a dental complaint at some point in time.
-People with special needs too may need dental treatment at some point in life.
-Actually, they can even be are more vulnerable to dental problems because they may take a lot of medication.
-People with Parkinson’s disease, Autism, Down Syndrome, Cerebral Palsy, Alzheimer’s disease, or those who are medically or mentally compromised, may not find it very comfortable to undergo dental treatment.
+Most people have a dental complaint at some point in time.
+Those with special needs too may need dental treatment at some point in life.
+In fact, they can even be more vulnerable to dental problems if they are taking medication.
+People with Parkinson’s disease, Autism, Down Syndrome, Cerebral Palsy, Alzheimer’s disease, or those who are medically or mentally challenged may not find it very comfortable to undergo dental treatment.

 It is estimated that almost 13 million children suffer from a chronic disability.
 Nearly 20% of the population has some special need which restricts them from receiving proper dental care.

-Dental diseases are preventable to some extent.
+Dental diseases are generally preventable to some extent.
 They are not like the other health problems that especially challenged people face.
-Therefore, it is essential to provide them excellent dental care in the most convenient way.
-Our sedation dentists understand their needs and provide the most congenial environment for their treatment.
+Therefore, it is essential to provide them with excellent dental care in the most convenient way.
+Our sedation dentists understand their needs and offer a friendly, relaxing environment for their treatment.
 We make an effort to ensure that people with special needs also have healthy teeth and gums like everyone else.

 Sedation Dentistry – An Easy Way Out